tasmota/docs/docs/NeoPool.md

 The class members `NPBoost` and `NPAux` can also be used as templates for further commands.

-Store the following code as `neopool.be` (use the WebGUI "Console" / "Manage File system"):
+Store the following code using the WebGUI "Console" / "Manage File system".

+ESP32 file `neopool.be`:
 ```berry
 class NeoPoolCommands
   var TEXT_OFF